 Region ODP scouts will attend all the Sub-Regional events using these opportunities to identify players for the Region ID Camp which will take place in July each year.
 US Youth Soccer will invite the identified players to the Region ID Camp.

 After the Region ID Camp, a region team (of players) will be selected for each age group and will represent the South Region at the Inter-Regional event in January.

 Out of the Inter-Regional event, a pool of 24 players will be selected and invited to attend a National ODP Camp and events as part of the US ODP National Team).

 At the National ODP Camp, a team of 18 players for each age group (this year 2006 to 2011).
 Players may also be selected for various domestic events and even an international trip but this does vary year to year.

 The Olympic Development Program (ODP) was created by U.S. Soccer for two purposes:

-To this day, these two core purposes, namely, identify and develop for the national team, have not changed.
-Many players, however, have also come to associate ODP with improved opportunities for playing collegiate soccer and getting college scholarships.
-This is because many college coaches work on ODP staff at the state, regional and national levels; many college coaches scout players at ODP events as well.
-College coaches consider a player’s participation in ODP as an indicator of talent and soccer ambition.
+The core principles to identify and develop for the national team, have not changed over the years but with improved opportunities for playing collegiate soccer and earning athletic scholarships as college coaches consider a player’s participation in ODP an indicator of talent and ambition.